top of page

 For more information on what a Board of Supervisors responsibilities are see the bottom of this page or click here

 Mail-in ballots are only available upon request.
-The deadline to request a mail-in ballot is February 7, 2023 by 4:00 p.m.
+The deadline to request a mail-in ballot was February 8, 2026 by 11:59 p.m.
+Those who missed the ballot request deadline can vote in-person March 17th.

 If you requested a mail-in ballot, you have two options to return your completed ballot: